Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 -   Within the `AuxiliaryData` section of the ASDF file, we introduce a dedicated `Rays` directory.
 -   Individual rays are uniquely identified by a unique `resource_id` and each has its own sub-directory under `Rays` and adopt a naming convention linking them to the an instrument using the `network`, `station` and `channel` codes.

+Within the `AuxiliaryData` section of an ASDF file, we store comprehensive ray information.
+This data is structured hierarchically, enabling organized storage and efficient retrieval of ray details pertaining to specific seismic events, origin and arrival.

+#### Structure Overview:

 ```mathematica
 `AuxiliaryData
 │
 └─── Ray

      └─── Origin [origin ResourceIdentifier]
 	      └─── Arrival [arrival ResourceIdentifier]
 	           |  network